-The introduction of the lastLogonTimeStamp attribute in Windows Server 2003 provides the ability to mark an account each time that the system is asked to validate the account password (that is, at logon) for NTLM and Kerberos authentication.
+The introduction of the lastLogonTimeStamp attribute in Windows Server 2003 and later provides the ability to mark an account each time that the system is asked to validate the account password (that is, at logon) for NTLM and Kerberos authentication.
 These two security protocols update the lastLogonTimeStamp attribute during successful authentication.

 Implementation in the domain